Storage of Stock in My Shops

 12 feet to 17 feet and bulky

-This metal is stored in an old 17 feet in diameter metal grainary that was left over from our hobby farming days.
-I also store blacksmithing coal and coke here.
+This metal was stored in an old 17 feet in diameter metal grainary that was left over from our hobby farming days.
+I also stored blacksmithing coal and coke here.

 20 feet